Animal communication: Errors in communication

-There becomes possibility for error within communication between animals when certain circumstances apply.
-These circumstances could include distance between the two communicating subjects, as well as the complexity of the signal that is being communicated to the "listener" of the situation.
+There is a possibility for error within communication between animals, such as when there is a large distance between the two communicating subjects, or if the signal that is being communicated to the "listener" is complex.
 It may not always be clear to the "listener" where the location of the communication is coming from, as the "singer" can sometimes deceive them and create more error.